IreneFP/Interactive-Lab-Hub/Lab 2/README.md

 Ideas:

-- # white hair
+- number of white hair
-- # socks being used in a life time
+- number of socks being used in a life time
-- # people reading the NYT (there are supposed to be more ppl reading the newspaper in the morning that at night) -- is this an old fashion idea?
+- number of people reading the NYT (there are supposed to be more ppl reading the newspaper in the morning that at night) -- is this an old fashion idea?
-- # number of friends on LinkedIn
+- number of friends on LinkedIn
-- # data usage during the day
+- data usage during the day
-- # Twitts per second world wide
+- number of Twitts per second world wide